Jesuis33/opencollective/.github/ISSUE_TEMPLATE/bug_report.md

   P3 high frequency, low impact
   P4 low frequency, low impact

-  Examples of high impact - a problem affects users during an essential process (expenses and payments > onboarding and registration > contributing) with no workaround.
+  Examples of high impact - a problem affects users during an essential process (expenses and payments > boarding and registration > contributing) with no workaround.

   High frequency - >10% of users affected (measured as a proportion of total potential users for this case).
 </details>